-An old article that worth to mention is called Finding Your Inside Time by David Allen.
+An old article that is worth mentioning is called Finding Your Inside Time by David Allen.

-David talks about his style on capturing your life details to journal.
+David talks about his style on capturing your life details within a journal.
 By writing every action required items into your journal, you will have more freedom from detaching yourself from all those pressures.
-He says journal is like a core dump which can act as your stress release and spiritual in-basket:
+He says keeping a journal is like a core dump which can act as your stress release and spiritual in-basket:

 Just making a free-form list of all the things you have attention on is a form of journaling and is at least momentarily liberating.
 On the most mundane level, it is capturing all of the “oh, yeah, I need to …” stuff—phone calls to make, things to get at the store, things to talk to your boss or your assistant about, etc. At this level, it doesn’t usually make for a very exciting or interesting experience—just a necessary one to clear the most obvious cargo on the deck.